 On-campus accommodation is typically in dormitories, with two or three people per room.
 Residents share bathrooms, toilets and showers.

-There are specific calculators for totting up accommodation and tuition fee estimations on each university website.
+There may specific calculators for adding up accommodation and tuition fee estimations on each university website.

 Top universities in New York